faizaiqbalsyed/github.io/experience.md

 website, web portals, and server.
 I also managed the QOBE software, ensuring its efficient operation for exam processes.
 - Developed databases using SQL Server and utilized data analytics tools to gain insights from the examination data.
 - Lead an innovative project to transform grading systems and bring about positive change.

+### Talks & Workshops
+- **Abstract Presentation** — Cyprus Workshop on Signal Processing and Informatics (Hybrid), July 14, 2026
+Title: A Comprehensive XAI Framework with Handcrafted Speech Features for Alzheimer’s Dementia Screening

+- **"AI For Everyone"** Workshop — SZABTECH, February 18, 2026
+Delivered an introductory AI workshop for a mixed audience of students covering core AI concepts and real-world applications through hands-on demonstrations.

+Simplified complex AI/ML topics for non-technical attendees, sparking discussion on how AI tools can be applied across different fields of study and work.

+- **"NLP Launchpad"** Workshop — SZABIST University, October 24, 2025
+This session introduces the essential foundations of Natural Language Processing (NLP), from text preprocessing and part-of-speech (POS) tagging to n-gram modeling and text classification.
+You’ll also learn how to visualize linguistic data using word clouds and explore how these core techniques power modern language understanding systems.